khuangaf/steeve_homepage/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role1: CS PhD student, UIUC
+role1: CS PhD candidate, UIUC
 # role2: PhD in CS,

 # Organizations/Affiliations
 organizations:
-- name: Co-Founder, Rosetta.ai
+# - name: Co-Founder, Rosetta.ai
-  url: ""
+#   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am the Chief Technology Officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
 In Spring 2020, I will be attending the University of Southern California as a Master of Science in Computer Science student.